 plt.show()

-You can now listen to the audio to check the result:
+You can now listen to the audio to check the result.

 You’ll need functions to convert to and from NumPy complex arrays.
+Define these by pasting into a cell in the notebook and evaluating it.

 def imToReal1D(a):